londonappleadmins/site/_posts/2019-04-14-watch-the-video-12th-april-2019-meet-up-jigsaw24.markdown

 title: Watch the video!
 12th April 2019 – Meet Up @ Jigsaw24
 ---

 For our April meet of 2019, we were puzzled, but we didn't go to pieces!
 Jigsaw24 kindly hosted us at their London offices with plentiful amounts of food and drink.
-Thanks Dave!
+Thank you Dave and our great speakers for the evening, Richard and Nadine!

 The schedule was as follows - **click the talk titles to get a copy of the slides:**